cea-hpc/modules/doc/source/module.rst

  at initialization scripts running time.
 Modules package compatibility version should be installed along with main version for this environment variable to have any effect.

+**MODULES_VERBOSITY**

+ Defines the verbosity level of the module command.
+Available verbosity levels from the least to the most verbose are:

+ * silent: turn off error, warning and informational messages but does not affect module command output result.
+ * concise: enable error and warning messages but disable informational messages.
+ * normal: turn on informational messages, like a report of the additional module evaluations triggered by loading or unloading modules, aborted evaluation issues or a report of each module evaluation occurring during a **restore** or **source** sub-commands.
+ * verbose: add additional informational messages, like a systematic report of the loading or unloading module evaluations.
+ * debug: print debugging messages about module command execution.

+ Module command verbosity is defined in the following order of preference:
+ **--silent**, **--verbose** and **--debug** command line switches, then **MODULES_VERBOSITY** environment variable, then the default set in **modulecmd.tcl** script configuration.
+Which means **MODULES_VERBOSITY** overrides default configuration and **--silent**/**--verbose**/**--debug** command line switches overrides every other ways to set verbosity level.

 **_LMFILES_**